jackfrys/escape-the-maze/project_final/instructions.md

 # Instructions

 Launch the game from the terminal with `$ ./main`.
 (Run `./install_cxx` to install the required testing library.)
 Follow the prompt to choose a difficulty level.
+The arrow keys rotate the level selection and return selects the active one.

 Once in the maze, use the arrow keys to move the player, `blue`.
 Collect all the key fragments, `yellow`, to create the key, while avoiding the guards, `green`.